sdercolin/vlabeler/README.md

 - what data/fields a voice entry should contain (e.g. for UTAU, you need `fixed`, `pre-utterance`, `overlap`, etc.)
 - how the data/fields are displayed in the editor as parameter controllers
-- whether entries should be connected to each other (e.g. `Sinsy lab Labeler` does)
+- whether entries should be connected (e.g. `Sinsy lab Labeler` does)
 - how to parse the label file to a `vLabeler` project
 - how to generate the label file from a `vLabeler` project
 - and more behaviors when editing the certain type of label files